White-Whale-Defi-Platform/cosmos-automations/README.md

 This repo includes these bots:

 - Propy: Get Slack Alerts for Props that you haven't voted on
-- Multi-Purpose Bot: Claim Validator Rewards with Authz, Claim Fees from a Smart Contract
+- Trigger Bot: Claim Validator Rewards with Authz, Claim Fees from a Smart Contract

 ## Contributing